1. 2 hrs before you want to cook the beef, take it out of the fridge. Unwrap it, pat dry and let it come to room temperature.

 2. While the beef comes to room temperature, make the Yorkshire pudding batter.
 Sift the flour into a bowl with a pinch of salt.
 Whisk the eggs and milk together, make a well in the middle of the flour and pour in the egg mixture.
 Whisk together, slowly dragging more of the flour into the well with the eggs till you have a smooth batter.
 Cover with a tea towel and leave to rest for 2-3 hrs.

 3. Heat your oven to 240°C/Fan 220°C/Gas 9.
-Put a roasting tin in the oven to heat up.
+Put a large roasting tin in the oven to heat up.
 Peel and crush the garlic cloves.
 Strip the rosemary and thyme leaves from their sprigs.
 Finely chop them.
-Mix the garlic, rosemary, thyme and olive oil together with a pinch of salt and pepper.
+Mix the garlic, rosemary, thyme and 1 tbsp olive oil together with a pinch of salt and pepper.
 Rub the herb mix all over the beef.

 4. Take the tin out of the oven.
 Add the beef.
 Slide back into the oven and roast for 1 hr 15 mins.
 Turn the oven down to 190°C/Fan 170°C/Gas 5 and roast for a further 15 mins till the beef is a deep, rich golden brown (this will give you a joint with well-done edges and a rare middle.
 For a more well done beef, add on another 15 mins).
-Take the beef out of the tin (keep this to one side for later) and rest it on a carving board or plate.
+Take the beef out of the tin (keep this to one side for later) and place it on a carving board or plate.
 Loosely cover with foil and let it rest for 40 mins before carving.

 7. Take the bun tin out of the oven.
 Spoon the batter into the holes.
 Return to the oven and bake for 15-20 mins till the Yorkshire puddings are risen and golden.